TIBCOSoftware/snappydata/docs/old_files/streamingWithSQL.md

     // You can also save the DataFrames to an external table dStream.foreachDataFrame(_.write.insertInto(tableName))
 ```
-The streamTable created in above example can be accessed from snappy-shell and can be queried using ad-hoc SQL queries.
+The streamTable created in above example can be accessed from snappy-sql and can be queried using ad-hoc SQL queries.

-##Stream SQL through Snappy-Shell
+##Stream SQL through snappy-sql
-Start a SnappyData cluster and connect through snappy-shell :
+Start a SnappyData cluster and connect through snappy-sql :

     //create a connection
     snappy> connect client 'localhost:1527';